 Naoya Nishimura was born in Osaka, Japan.
-At four years of age, he had his first violin lesson and, having been impressed by the great virtuoso Ivry Gitlis, he decided, at the age of 12, to become a professional musician.
-From 2000 to 2003, he attended the Staatliches Musikgymnasium (State Music Grammar School) Tokyo, which is recognised as the best school of its kind in Japan.
-In 2001, he made his German debut as the first-prize winner in the International Yfrah Neaman Competition, together with the Philharmonisches Staatsorchester Mainz (Philharmonic State Orchestra of Mainz).
-A little later followed his celebrated debut recital in his home town of Nagoya.
+He started violin lessons at the early age of four.
+His decision to become a professional musician was inspired by the great violin virtuoso Ivry Gitlis.
+From 2000 to 2003 he attended the State Music Grammar School Tokyo, considered the best school of its kind in Japan.
+In 2001 he made his German debut with the Philharmonic State Orchestra Mainz as the first prize winner of the International Yfrah Neaman Competition.
+Soon after followed his celebrated debut recital in his home town of Nagoya.